 - Counseling and Psychological Services: These centers provide mental health counseling, group counseling, mental health workshops and sometimes psychiatric services.
 Psychiatric services can include prescribing medications for depression and anxiety, and several other mental health conditions, as well as comprehensive treatment plans tailored to individual needs.
 All of these services are staffed with professionals trained to deal with a wide range of mental health issues common among college students, such as anxiety, depression, and stress management.
 These services are offered at a reduced cost and are often free for students.

-- Disability Support Services: For students with documented disabilities such as ADHD, Dyslexia, or physical disabilities, these offices provide necessary accommodations, support, and advocacy, ensuring equal access to educational opportunities.
+- Disability Support Services: For students with documented disabilities such as ADHD (attention deficit hyperactivity disorder), dyslexia, or physical disabilities, these offices provide necessary accommodations, support, and advocacy, ensuring equal access to educational opportunities.
 They work closely with students to customize accommodations that meet their specific needs, whether they require helpful technology, note-taking services, or extended time for exams.
 Students should work with this office as soon as possible to get accommodations established early.

-- Career Centers: These centers provide guidance on career choices, internships, resume building, and job opportunities, helping alleviate stress about future plans.
+- Career Centers: These centers provide guidance on career choices, internships, resume building, and job opportunities, helping to prepare students and alleviate stress about future plans.
 Career centers often organize workshops and networking events that can connect students with industry professionals and alumni, which can help with building relationships and gaining insights into potential career paths.
-Additionally, these centers frequently offer mock interviews and career counseling that can help students feel more prepared and confident as they step into the job market.
+Additionally, these centers frequently offer mock interviews and career counseling that can help students feel more confident as they step into the job market.

 - Student Health Services: On-campus clinics offer physical health care, which is directly linked to mental well-being.
+Some also offer mental health services.
 They often provide basic health care, preventive services, and referrals to outside specialists.
 Additionally, many health centers on college campuses are equipped to manage minor emergencies, offering peace of mind to both students and parents knowing that medical help is readily available.

 Staying Informed